zac7777/Entropy/Entropy/Sets/Weapons/Maces.md

 Critical: +18

 ---
-*Designed to bash right through expensive armour, the rich will be brought to heel*
+*Designed to bash right through expensive armour with the lightest of strengths, the rich will be brought to heel*